 For technology

-A recent study by the NationalThe National Literacy Trust of Great Britain showed that children adopted e-books more positively, while reading girls and boys develop faster.
-Project manager Irene Picton shared some other results of observations. - The project lasted 4 months.
-We studied 468 pupils between the ages of 8 and 16 from more than 40 schools, "says Irene. - We paid attention not only to what and how many children read, we were interested in the attitude to reading.
-It turned out that, for example, the number of boys who felt that reading is "cool", doubled during the survey: from 34% at the beginning of the project to 67% by the end.
-The percentage of boys who were difficult to read decreased from 28 to 16%.
-And among the boys, who enjoyed reading least at the beginning of the study, the share of those who liked to read using modern technologies grew from 49 to 64%, the share of those who liked to read on paper grew from 10 to 40%.Photo: Getty Images
+A recent study conducted by the NationalThe National Literacy Trust in the UK showed that children accepted e-books more positively, and that girls and boys who read developed faster.
+Project manager Irene Picton shared some other results of her observations.
+“The project lasted for 4 months.
+We studied 468 students aged 8 to 16 from more than 40 schools,” says Irene.
+“We paid attention not only to what and how much children read, but also to their attitudes towards reading.
+It turned out that, for example, the number of boys who felt that reading was “cool” doubled during the study: from 34% at the beginning of the project to 67% by the end.
+The percentage of boys who found reading difficult decreased from 28 to 16%.
+And among boys who enjoyed reading the least at the beginning of the study, the proportion of those who enjoyed reading using modern technology increased from 49 to 64%, while the proportion of those who enjoyed reading on paper increased from 10 to 40%.Photo: Getty Images

 All means are good

-Like paper, e-books area much more effective tool if parents sit down to read along with the child, "says Professor Ron Steinthorpe.
-"The potential harm from reading e-books is that we do not move much, but this is a common problem.
+Like paper books, e-books area much more effective tool if parents sit down to read with their child, says Professor Rhona Stainthorpe.
+The only potential harm from reading e-books is that we are not moving enough, but this is a common problem.
 And children need active rest.
-"In the end, the ability to read from the screen is a good practice for children with a low level of reading pleasure," says Irene Picton. - In 2012, the majority of children, responding to the annual survey of the National Fund, said that they first started reading from the screen, and not from the sheet.
-This confirms the leading role of technology in the formation of literacy of young people.
-But anyway, the main thing is that everyone has the option to start reading.
-Are you for paper or electronic books?
+“Ultimately, the ability to read from a screen is a good practice for children with low levels of reading enjoyment,” says Irene Picton.
+“In 2012, the majority of children responding to the annual National Trust survey reported that they first began reading from a screen, rather than from a sheet of paper.
+This confirms the leading role of technology in shaping young people’s literacy.
+But whatever the case, the main thing is that everyone has the option to start reading.
+Are you for paper books or e-books?

 • It does not matter, the main thing is for the child to read

-• I'll write my answer in the comments
+• I'll write my answer in the comments.

 Voted: 60Are you for paper books or electronic?